JAIMINLSP/Writings/Miscellany/README.md

 # Miscellany
-Contained in this Folder are miscellaneous Writings.
+Contained in this folder are miscellaneous writings.